firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * tail -f: you can see everything that is getting added to that file.(ex : tail -f syslog )
  * tee    : It reads from the input and write to both standard output and one or more files simultaneously ($ ls | tee peanuts.txt)
  * touch  : Creates  files
- * tr     : It allows you to translate a set of characters into another set of characters.
+ * tr     : It allows you to translate a set of characters into another set of characters.(cat f1 | tr 'a-z' 'A-Z'
- * tree   : It displays the hierarchical structure of directories and files in a tree-like format.
+ * tree   : It displays t he hierarchical structure of directories and files in a tree-like format.
  * uname -a: All details about ur linux kernel
  * uniq   : It removes duplicate lines that are ADJACENT in a file
  * uniq -c: Shows the number of duplications